shadowfacts/shadowfacts.github.io/_posts/2016-08-07-the-great-redesign.md

 category: meta
 ---

 Welcome to the fourth iteration of my website.
-I'm stil using Jekyll, however I've rewritten most of the styles from scratch.
+I'm still using Jekyll, however I've rewritten most of the styles from scratch.
 This theme is based on the [Hacker theme][HackerHexo] for [Hexo][] which is turn based on the [Hacker WordPress theme][HackerWP] but it has some notable differences.

 ### 1\.
 It's built for Jekyll.